bayesimpact/bayeshack-interior/README.md

 * BLM Solar Energy Study Areas
 * Public Land Survey System - PLSS (township, range, section, lots, surveys) - Downloadable
 * Rights-of-Way (ROW)

-### Recreation Information Database

-This an http API with extensive documentatin that can be found [here](https://usda.github.io/RIDB/).
-Register for an API key [here](https://ridb.recreation.gov/?action=register) and check out my [example notebook](examples/recreation_database_api.ipynb)

-In case you don't feel like using their API, you can download the whole dataset from here https://ridb.recreation.gov/?action=datadownload.